 A checkbox is a graphical UI element that is used to mark a particular piece of content, usually setting the choice for the binary options.
 It is another element setting the bridge with the real world as it looks really similar to the process of filling in tests, questionnaires and other stuff of this kind when you put a tick or color the box to mark the option.
 Checkboxes and switches can be found in any type of user interface, especially in the sections of the user, screen or page settings.
 Also, checkboxes present a common part of navigation in apps and websites with the functionality of task managers, to-do lists, time trackers and the like.

-Here’s the example of the design concept for the mobile to-do app for complex tasks.
+Here’s an example of the design concept for the mobile to-do app for complex tasks.
 Tapping the checkbox, users mark the task as done and it automatically gets faded, the copy is colored differently and the font gets bolder to support the contrast of this task with the ones which are still in progress.

 Today’s set of our glossary is ready for those who need it and we are going to continue this practice before long.
-Don’t miss the new sets – the next one will continue the issues of navigation with deeper insights into types of menus and buttons, tags, breadcrumbs and icons.
+Don’t miss the new sets – the next one will continue the issues of navigation with deeper insights into types of menus and buttons, tags, breadcrumbs, and icons.
 New definitions are coming soon!

 Here is the set of recommended materials for further reading for those who would like to get deeper into this topic and learn more about the theme.